 Insect bites or stings can be painful and sometimes deadly.
 Most often bites or stings do not require medical care but an allergic reaction from the sting can be an emergency situation.
 If a sting occurs from a honey bee, remove the stinger.
 Do not use tweezers since pinching the stinger will cause more venom to be released.
 Use a cold compress to reduce swelling.
 Over the next 24 to 48 hours, observe the site for signs of infection (such as increasing redness, swelling, pain).

-Last reviewed 5/1/2011 by Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Last reviewed 4/13/2013 by Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.

 - The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.